selmangenc22/C-pthread-example/README.md

 # Parallel Prime Number Search

 This is a C program that searches for prime numbers in parallel using multiple threads.
 The program allows the user to specify the number of threads to use and searches for prime numbers between 0 and a predefined maximum range.
+It then prints the time taken for the sequential/parallel search to complete.
 The program uses the [pthread](https://man7.org/linux/man-pages/man7/pthreads.7.html) library for creating and managing threads.

 ## Program Structure